golery/goapi/README.md

 - Prod: they are loaded from docker environment variables/

 # DEV
+## Running from WSL
+1. wsl
+   cd repos && curosr
+   wsl --shutdown
+2. WSL has ~/.wslconfig
+   Set networkingMode=mirrored
+   eth0 is mirrored to host machine NIC.
+   That means: it has exactly the same IP of the windows machine.
+3. Network investigation
+   ip a & ip r
+   ip config
+4. Remeber to open firewall
+5. From windows, localhost is always portforwarded, but only IP source localhost.
+   That's why we need networkingMode=mirrored
+6. Mobile access via 192.168.....

 ## Cheatsheet
 - npm run dev
 - npm run test:grep "isValidEmail somthing"